-The Board of Directors are pleased to present the Annual Report on thebusiness and operations of the Company along with the audited financial statements for the financial year ended March 312020.
+The Board of Directors hereby submits the report on the business and operations of your Company along with the audited financial statements for the financial year ended March 312020.

 Summary of Financial Performance

 Key highlights of the financial performance of the Company during the financial year ended March 312020 are as follows: